ken-nah/typescript-algorithms-datastructures/README.md

 [![codecov](https://codecov.io/gh/ken-nah/typescript-algorithms-datastructures/branch/main/graph/badge.svg?token=WCX2P8PSND)](https://codecov.io/gh/ken-nah/typescript-algorithms-datastructures)

 This repository will contain Typescript based examples of many popular algorithms and data structures.
 It is an attempt to implement all kind of widely used **Algorithms** and **Data Structures** in the programming world using Typescript.
-Each algorithm and data structure has its own separate folder with related unit tests.
+Each algorithm and data structure has its own separate folder with related explanation and unit tests to make sure that the code is working as expected.

 _Note that this project is meant to be used for learning and researching purposes only._